pegasusict/PLAT/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/8c5640df6d7c480d8532efd5063c93e8)](https://www.codacy.com/app/pegasus.ict/plat?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=pegasusict/plat&amp;utm_campaign=Badge_Grade)

 # PLAT
 Pegasus' Linux Administration Tools is a set of bash scripts that make life easier for the lazy/newbie user on Ubuntu
 ---
+**NEWS**
+20180312 update:
+Issue #2 & commit e468f7d22e550d860deda08dc2c4d0def20d797a
+Email functionality broken, has been removed for now, will be added again with a later release.
+All references to the email funtionality have been commented out or moved to a temporary file.
+---
 20180305 Update:
 Most of the issues should be gone now, I've added tonnes of functionality based on and/or inspired by